Zenamine/docs/pages/cloud/dedicated/changing-admin-password-on-windows/guide.en-ca.md

 > For detailed information on how to use the IPMI feauture, please refer to our [IPMI guide](https://docs.ovh.com/ca/en/dedicated/use-ipmi-dedicated-servers/){.external}.
 >

 Next, activate the IPMI feature using either the Java applet or your browser.
-After the IPMI session has started, double-click the NTPWdi server tool on the WindRescue desktop.
+After the IPMI session has started, double-click the NTPWdi server tool on the WinRescue desktop.

 ![NTPWdi](images/ntpwdi-tool-01.png){.thumbnail}